lameslime/bytehosting-metrics/readme.md

-### Collects all sorts of data from user accessible APIs from Bytehosting and sends them to InfluxDb v2
+### Collects all sorts of data from user accessible APIs from Bytehosting and sends them to InfluxDB v2
 - Service info
 - Status
 - IP